Attentional Meta-learners for Few-shot Polythetic Classification: Partitioned XOR performances

 \section{Partitioned XOR performances}

 We hypothesise that, in order to solve polythetic tasks, prototypical networks need to create pseudo-variables in the embedding space (e.g. XOR for each pair of components for binary strings tasks).
-To test this, we train a prototypical network on binary strings tasks (where the active components are always chosen from the $s=4$ first components) and evaluate the performance on unseen combinations of components (i.e. combinations of the last $n - s$ components).
-Table \ref{tab:binary strings_app} show the accuracies for $s=4$ and sequences of length $n=10$.
-These results highlight the inability of prototypical networks to generalise to unseen combinations and support our hypothesis.
+To test this, we train a prototypical network on binary strings tasks (where pairs of active components are always chosen from the 5 first components) and evaluate the performance on unseen combinations of components (i.e. combinations of the 5 first components not seen during training).
+Table \ref{tab:binary strings_app} shows the accuracies for sequences of length $n=5 + \beta$ (where $\beta$ is the number of variables that are always inactive).
+We attribute the better-than-chance performances (i.e. for 100-dimensional embeddings) to the high-dimensionality of the embeddings -- by chance, large numbers of non-linear features (e.g. output by a random feature extractor) will include some features that are useful for the task of interest (i.e. similar to extreme learning machines).
+Overall, these results highlight the inability of prototypical networks to generalise to unseen combinations and support our hypothesis.